eneglia/Test-repo/test.md

 ## Coursera: Getting and Cleaning Data course

-This repository contanins all the elements required in the Course Project Peer assessments
+This repository contains all the elements required in the Course Project Peer Assessments

 ### Course Project